autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 - to make the Autoware plan the route please place the `2D Goal Pose` marker somewhere within the lanelet2 road lanes. _NOTE: The plan can be not visible due to problem with plan visualization plugin which was omitted during the Autoware build process_

-- to make the Autoware execute plan please open new terminal and send the engage message:
+- To make Autoware execute the planned route, open a new terminal and send the engage message:

         cd <YOUR_WORKSPACE>/autoware
         source install/setup.bash